caoleminhhieu/Graduate-Thesis/README.md

 The OCR module will adjust the salient intensity of each pixel vector based on the similarity with the saliency vector.
 ![OCR module](./images/OCR.png)
 ## Results
+Results are obtained as the outputs of the model without any post-processing.
+The OCR module can remove non-salient regions of the image, but also recover salient objects (or its parts) compared to the original PFSNet model.
+This demonstrates that the feature map obtained from PFSNet contains sufficient salient information of each pixel which can be utilized by OCR to provide global context.
+As a result, the saliency intensity of each pixel can be adaptively modified based on the whole-image context.
 ![Expressive results](./images/Results.png)